ngeor/blog/_posts/2017/2017-05-09-how-to-deploy-a-smashing-dashboard-to-aws-elastic-beanstalk-with-docker.md

 - smashing
 ---

-So, <a href="{{ site.baseurl }}/2017/05/08/how-to-build-a-smashing-dashboard.html">in the previous post</a> we created a fancy dashboard using the smashing framework.
+So, <a href="{% post_url 2017/2017-05-08-how-to-build-a-smashing-dashboard %}">in the previous post</a> we created a fancy dashboard using the smashing framework.
 Let's see how we can deploy our dashboard to AWS Elastic Beanstalk using Docker.

 <!--more-->